BFH-BTI7301-project1/ClockAlarm/README.md

 ## Bugs

-Please open a new github issue if you encounter any bugs.
+Please open a new GitHub issue if you encounter any bugs.